x

 Is there a fee to participate in the MAP Fellowship?

 No, there is no fee associated with the program.
 MFF funds all travel, meals, and accommodation expenses related to the program for fellows and mentors.
-Each nonprofit will have access to up to $5,000 to allow their selected fellow to test, explore, and further innovate their work.
+Each nonprofit will have access to $5,000 to allow their selected fellow to test, explore, and further innovate their work.

 How are MAP Fellows selected?